 2. Make Your Own Compost

-There are many ways you can repurpose or upcycle old things inside your house for garden use.
+There are many ways you can repurpose or upcycle old household items for garden use.

-When it comes to plants pots, you can get creative by recycling thing you have at home instead of buying new ones.
+When it comes to plants pots, you can get creative by recycling pots and tins you have at home instead of buying new ones.

 4. Start Your Seeds

 Save on your household bills by collecting and reusing water.
-You can use lukewarm vegetable cooking water, dishwater, or even rainwater to sprinkle on your plants.
+You can use old cooking water, dishwater, or even rainwater to sprinkle on your plants.

 This way, you won’t be wasting any clean water that you would instead use for bathing, drinking, or washing.
-However, be sure to properly filter and store the water you harvest to avoid discolouration or algal growth.
+Be sure to properly filter and store the water you harvest to avoid discolouration or algal growth.

 6. Paint Your Fences & Tiles

-Here are two words that will surely add some mood to your garden: STRING LIGHTS.
-Lighting is an inexpensive way to liven up your yard.
+String lights: small, inexpensive, modern and fashionable.
+Lighting is a cheap and easy way to liven up your lawn.
 Pick out solar-powered fairy lights if you can, so you won’t have to worry about sky-rocketing your electricity bill, and hang them between trees or fences.

 There are many ways to transform your garden from drab to fab without getting your wallet out.
 Just let your creative juices flow, and you can give your garden the makeover it deserves!